jvolkening/ms2view/README.md

 # DESCRIPTION

 **ms2view** is a simple viewer for tandem mass spectrometry data.
-At its simplest it combines an overview of an LC-MS/MS run along with individual MS1 and MS2 spectra.
-It can also show and annotate peptide spectral matches based on a pepXML input as well as highlight peptide features detected by the Hardklor program.
+It combines an overview of an LC-MS/MS run with display of individual MS1 and MS2 spectra.
+It can also show and annotate peptide spectral matches based on pepXML or tab-separated input.

+While navigation can be done using a mouse, there are also a set of vim-like keybindings to allow quick navigation via the keyboard.
+The supported bindings are described below.

 # PREREQUISITES